 Patient education is an integral component of treatment for patients with ACS and should begin during hospitalization and continue throughout follow-up care [2].
-Adequate time for appropriate education during the index hospitalization has been challenged by shorter hospital stays and reduced staffing [311].
+Adequate time for appropriate education during the index hospitalization has been challenged by shorter hospital stays and reduced staffing [318].
 The responsibility of patient education has thus shifted to the healthcare team.
-Surveys have shown that nearly one-half of individuals are not knowledgeable about ACS-related symptoms or their level of risk, even after having an ACS event [311].
+Surveys have shown that nearly one-half of individuals are not knowledgeable about ACS-related symptoms or their level of risk, even after having an ACS event [318].
+Men, older individuals, and individuals with less formal education were less likely to be knowledgeable about their risk and symptoms [318].
+This lack of knowledge can contribute to lack of compliance with recommended secondary prevention strategies.